qntm/braille-encode/README.md

      4   32
     64  128

 For example, the byte 0b11110000 would be represented as "⣰".
 However, this would be relatively difficult to understand.

-Since Braille occupies a contiguous range of Unicode code points from U+2800 to U+28FF inclusive, another approach would have been to simply add/subtract 0x2800 from the hex.
-However, [the Unicode chart](http://www.unicode.org/charts/PDF/U2800.pdf) populates the dots in this order:

-    5 8
-    6 1
-    7 2
-    3 4

-This gives the following significance to each dot:

-    16  128
-    32    1
-    64    2
-     4    8

-So, for example, 0b01010101 would be "⡕".
-Again, not very readable.
+Since [the Unicode chart](http://www.unicode.org/charts/PDF/U2800.pdf) uses this ordering, this means encoding/decoding *isn't* a matter of simply taking the hex and adding/subtracting 0x2800.